-The Enlighten Yoga RYT 200 teacher training program provides students with a STRONG FOUNDATION in the science of yoga for anyone looking to enhance their knowledge of yoga and personal practice.
+The Enlighten Yoga RYT 200 hour yoga study provides students with a STRONG FOUNDATION in the science of yoga for anyone looking to enhance their knowledge of yoga and personal practice.
 We value the rich tradition of yoga and will discuss ways to merge this ancient practice with modern times.
 From day 1, you will have a chance to step onto your mat in a safe and supportive environment allowing you to gain confidence and feel empowered as you begin your journey toward becoming a teacher and forever a student with a love for this beautiful practice!!

 The Program has been carefully designed to teach you how to build safe, intelligent and creative sequences for practitioners of all kinds.
 We will support and encourage each one of you to find your voice and unique style.

 Topics of study include, but are not limited to: the history of yoga, sanskrit, yoga philosophy, systems and styles of yoga (including Prenatal, Ashtanga Vinyasa Yoga, Restorative Yoga and Yin Yoga), the basics of Ayurveda, anatomy (both physical and subtle), assisting & adjusting, breathing techniques, the eight limb path, the science of sequencing, meditation techniques and introductions to ways to approach the variety of classes offered here at the studio, including, Long, Slow Deep and Yoga Basics.
 We will introduce you to some of the traditional texts of this practice, Yoga Sutras of Patanjali and Hatha Yoga Pradipika, to name a few.

 Each session will be allotted for practical experience on your mat ~ discussing the postures; teaching and cueing the postures and their alignment; modifications for different practitioners; safe assisting and adjusting; yoga philosophy; anatomy; pranayama and mantra as it applies to the topic of the weekend.